rostock/geolotse/README.md

 *   `auto` – The value `FALSE` in this boolean field means something like *“This tag shall be kept in this table until it is deleted by the administrator.”*, the value `TRUE` however means something like *“This tag is rather volatile and may be deleted or updated by a bot (e.g. a cronjob).”*.
 The field is mandatory since some external logic can be built upon its value (e.g. a cronjob could visit all your geo service links, automatically collect all of the related tags, remove all the tags where `auto` is `FALSE` and finally insert all the collected tags)

 Always think of the *relations between links and tags* if you insert, delete or update tags, especially by a bot (e.g. a cronjob)!

+### Themes (table `themes`)

+A few details on the important attributes (i.e. fields):

+*   `title` – This text field is mandatory since every theme needs a *unique* title
+*   `thumb` – If you want a theme to be equipped with an unique thumbnail in the theme view, its file name (*with* extension) has to go in this text field.
+Put the thumbnail file itself in the `static/images` folder

+Always think of the *relations between links and themes* if you insert, delete or update tags, especially by a bot (e.g. a cronjob)!